pkardas/notes/books/ddia.md

 reason for partitioning is scalability - different partitions can be placed on different nodes.

 Partitioning is usually combined with replication.
 Copies of each partition are stored on multiple nodes.
 The goal with partitioning is to spread the data and the query load evenly across nodes.
-If every node takes fair share, eg. 10 nodes should be able to handle 10x much data.
+If every node takes fair share, e.g. 10 nodes should be able to handle 10x much data.
 If partitioning is unfair ot is called skewed.
 Skew makes partitioning less effective.
 In order to reduce skew data needs to be distributed evenly.

 One way is to assign a continuous range of keys to each partition (PARTITION 1: A-B, PARTITION 2: C-D, ...).
 The ranges of keys are not necessarily evenly spaced, for example majority of entries with letter A. Partition boundaries need to be carefully selected by application developer with domain knowledge.
 Partitioning by data is problematic too - all writes going to single partition, whereas remaining partitions are idle.
-For example you could solve this issue by partitioning first by name (for example sensor name) and then by the time, this will balance the load.
+For example, you could solve this issue by partitioning first by name (for example sensor name) and then by the time, this will balance the load.

 Skew can be reduced by using hash function that is evenly distributing data across partitions.
 The partition boundaries